Are microwavable meals actually bad for you?

 Man eating a box of meal prep

-Now you know why microwave meals can be unhealthy and in what ways, look out the nutritional information before purchasing pre made meals.
+Now you know why microwave meals can be unhealthy and in what ways, look out for nutritional information before purchasing pre-made meals.
 As a rule of thumb, try to avoid buying cheap store-bought microwave meals.
-Instead, we would recommend you to order meals from specialised, independent and high-quality pre made meals companies, or even meal prep companies if you are into fitness or have a fitness goal such as losing weight.
+Instead, we would recommend you order meals from specialised, independent and high-quality pre-made meal companies, or even meal prep companies if you are into fitness or have a fitness goal such as losing weight.

 The ideal option, if you have the time and the skills to prepare healthy meals, it is to prep your own meals.
 You can prep your meals at weekends when you're free from work.
 Meal prepping can benefit you by choosing the ingredients you like and are the most nutritional for you.Such meals can be reheated in the microwave when needed.
 This way, you can efficiently manage time as well as keep your health in check.